 Dr. Ahmad Zakirullah Bin Mohamed Shaarani (Managing Advisor Shariah)

 Dr. Ahmad Zakirullah is a member of Shariah Committee of the United Overseas Bank Malaysia Berhad.
 He joined IBFIM in February 2008.
 He is responsible in providing Shariah input on the advisory, consultancy and research functions with regard to Islamic banking, takaful, Islamic capital market and Shariah-compliant funds.
 Prior to joining IBFIM, he served at University Sains Islam Malaysia and PTPL College.

-Currently, he is responsible in providing Shariah input on the advisory, consultancy and research functions with regard to Islamic banking, takaful, Islamic capital market and Shariah-compliant unit trust funds, including but not limited to conduct surveillance on non-financial institutions activities.
-He is experienced in conversion of conventional product to Islamic as well as audit and review for many financial institutions.
-He is the designated person responsible for Shariah matters related to the Shariah-compliant funds management-related activities.
+Currently, he is responsible in providing Shariah input on the advisory, consultancy and research functions with regard to Islamic banking, takaful, Islamic capital market and Islamic unit trust funds, including but not limited to conduct surveillance on non-financial institutions activities.
+He is experienced in conversion of conventional product to Islamic as well as audit and review foe several financial institutions.
+He is the designated person responsible for Shariah matters related to the Islamic funds management-related activities.

 Further information on the Shariah Adviser is provided in our website at www.manulifeinvestment.com.my